ycechungAI/goose/documentation/blog/2025-07-21-orchestrating-subagents/index.md

 Final result should be a working web app where multiple people can test APIs together, see each other's requests and responses instantly, and collaborate without conflicts.
 Use HTML/CSS/JS for the frontend, no frameworks.

-Set the time out to 9 minutes
+Set the time out to 9 minutes.
 ```

 :::note TLDR